necolas/react-native-web/website/guides/style.md

 <div class="marginTop marginBottom margin"></div>
 ```

-But in React Native the most *specific* style property takes precedence,
+But in React Native the most *precise* style property takes precedence,
 resulting in margins of `10, 0, 20, 0`.

 ```js